binaryberry/Vending-Machine/README.md

 		- calculates change that needs to be returned
 		- knows how many coins to return
 		- decides to release product
+		- returns change if necessary
+		- updates container and till inventory